yarajehadrabaya/IARA-LIBRARY/README.md

 Front end
 _______________________________________________________________________________________________________________________
 # Pages:
-## HomePage Components and Technologies
+## 1.HomePage Components and Technologies

 The **HomePage** of the library system project is designed to provide an interactive and user-friendly interface.
 Below are the main components and technologies used for building it: